-C.1.1.2.1 Site Specific Minimum Bypass Flow
+C.1.1.2.1 Site Specific Minimum Bypass Flow or Winter Low Flow

-The purpose of the minimum bypass flow study plan is to direct the field data acquisition, and the subsequent scientific evaluation of the collected data, so that conclusions may be developed regarding the protective minimum flow needs for upstream passage, spawning, and/or juvenile rearing at selected study locations.
-The site specific minimum bypass flow for the proposed diversion is obtained as a result of applying these protective minimum flow needs at the POIs in athe cumulative diversion analysis, as described in Section C.1.2.4.
+The purpose of the minimum bypass flow or winter low flow study plan is to direct the field data acquisition, and the subsequent scientific evaluation of the collected data, so that conclusions may be developed regarding the protective minimum flow needs for upstream passage, spawning, and/or juvenile rearing at selected study locations.
+The site specific minimum bypass flow for the proposed diversion is obtained as a result of applying these protective minimum flow needs at the POIs in the cumulative diversion analysis, as described in Section C.1.2.4.